Lute of Pythagoras: Constructions

 The lute may be drawn from a sequence of pentagrams.

-The centers of the pentagraphs lie on a line and (except for the first and largest of them) each shares two vertices with the next larger one in the sequence.
+The centers of the pentagrams lie on a line and (except for the first and largest of them) each shares two vertices with the next larger one in the sequence.

 An alternative construction is based on the golden triangle, an isosceles triangle with base angles of 72° and apex angle 36°.
 Two smaller copies of the same triangle may be drawn inside the given triangle, having the base of the triangle as one of their sides.
 The two new edges of these two smaller triangles, together with the base of the original golden triangle, form three of the five edges of the polygon.
 Adding a segment between the endpoints of these two new edges cuts off a smaller golden triangle, within which the construction can be repeated.

 Some sources add another pentagram, inscribed within the inner pentagon of the largest pentagram of the figure.
 The other pentagons of the figure do not have inscribed pentagrams.